hamyyy/SFML-Template/README.md

 7. If on Windows, install **Git Bash**, and ensure the **"terminal.integrated.shell.windows"** property in the project's **settings.json** is set to **bash.exe**'s correct location (default: C:/Program Files/Git/bin/bash.exe).
 We'll be using this for the terminal in our workspace so that the Makefile can run in both Windows, Mac & Linux (although Mac configuration is untested thus far)
 8. In **settings.json** Ensure **Path** in the **terminal.integrated.env.windows** object is set to the correct location of the compiler's executable (example: C:\\mingw32\\bin) and the SFML directory is correct as well.
 Keep in mind Paths should be separated by a semi-colon with no spaces between.

-**Note:** In previous versions of VS Code, the "Path" environment variable had to be set within Windows, but as of version 0.17.4 of the C++ plugin, you can safely take out **C:\\mingw32\\bin** from there, and set it from the **settings.json** under **terminal.integrated.env.windows**.
-This way, multiple projects can use different compilers, as well as a sandboxed environment.
-This configuration overrides Path anyway, so you shouldn't have to worry about it right away.
-It also allows you to keep your environment contained/defined in VS Code.
+**Note:** You can manage the "Path" environment variable from Windows if you'd like, but I've found sandboxing it in VS Code is better for tracking things like .dll dependencies.

 ## Configuration